Opinion | Right-wing nationalists backpedal as Putin’s Ukraine war worsens

 In France, ahead of national elections next month, right-wing politician Marine Le Pen has been embarrassed by a photograph of her shaking hands with Mr. Putin, featured in more than 1 million pamphlets recently printed by her National Rally party.
 Ms. Le Pen, who previously supported Mr. Putin’s annexation of Crimea, part of Ukraine, after her party took a 9 million-euro loan from a Russian bank to finance her 2017 presidential campaign, could plausibly have been regarded as a Russian asset by Moscow.
 As recently as last month, she parroted the Kremlin’s denials that Mr. Putin planned to invade Ukraine, saying she didn’t believe a bit of it.
 “I don’t see what … would be their interest there,” she declared.

 Her eyes having been opened, she now asserts the invasion is “unjustifiable.”
-Another French right-winger, Éric Zemmour, who also scoffed at the odds of a Russian invasion, and made no secret of his admiration for Mr. Putin, has undergone a similar awakening.
+Another French right-winger, Éric Zemmour, who also scoffed at the odds of a Russian attack, and made no secret of his admiration for Mr. Putin, has undergone a similar awakening.

 By contrast, French President Emmanuel Macron took seriously the threat posed by Mr. Putin’s sword-rattling and made intensive diplomatic efforts to avert a war as Russian troops massed at Ukraine’s borders.
 His standing in the polls has jumped, and Thursday he announced he would run for a second term.
 The elections will determine whether French voters reward his perspicacity and punish his right-wing opponents’ witlessness.